Music Performance, Bachelor of Music

 - MUS 161, MUS 162, MUS 421, MUS 420 (7 units)

-- Foreign Language Requirement: You must demonstrate a two-term proficiency in one of the following languages: French, German, or Italian.
+- Foreign Language (16 units): You must demonstrate a two-term proficiency in one of the following languages: French, German, or Italian.
 In addition, you must take one term of each of the remaining two languages to meet the 16-unit requirements.
 (Up to 9 units of language may be used to meet liberal studies requirements.)
-(16 units)
+This is different from the University’s foreign language requirement in that a 200 level proficiency in the same language is not required.